CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 hash_set/12/10000        118 us          118 us         5790
 ```

-Unlike our baseline implementation, we see almost no difference in execution time as we increase the range of our data from 0 and 10, to 0 and 100 (24.8us to 27.0us).
+Unlike our baseline implementation, we see almost no difference in execution time as we increase the range of our data from 0-10, to 0-100 (24.8us vs 27.0us).
 Increasing the range of values by another factor of 10 increases execution time by less than 2x (from 27.0us to 52.2us).
-Similarly, the final range increase by a factor of 10 leads to an execution time increase of just over 2x (from 52.2us to 118us).
+Increasing by a factor of 10 again leads to an execution time increase of just over 2x (from 52.2us to 118us).

-Between our narrowest and widest data distribution, our performance only dropped by a factor of ~4.5x (much better than the ~37x from the baseline implementation)
+Between our narrowest and widest data distribution, our performance only dropped by a factor of ~4.5x (much better than the ~37x from the baseline implementation).

-Another interesting thing to note is that our baseline implemention often fares better than our `unordered_set` one for narrow data distributions (namely 0-10).
-This likely comes down to the cost of our linear search of the output vector `v_out` as compared to the cost of insertion into the `unordered_set`.
+Another interesting thing to note is that our baseline implemention often fares better than our `unordered_set`  when the data distribution is narrow (e.g., 0-10).
+This likely comes down to the cost of our linear search of the output vector `v_out` compared to the cost of insertion into the `unordered_set`.

-When we have very few unique values in our input data, there will be very few values to scan in the output vector.
-That means that while we still have to do a linear search to check if each value is a duplicate, it is an inexpensive search, and can (potentially) be done faster than the hashing process of our `unordered_set`.
+When we have very few unique values in our input data, there will be very few values to scan in the output vector when we check for duplicates.
+That means that a linear search of the `v_out` vector will be relatively inexpensive, and can (potentially) be done faster than the hashing process of our `unordered_set`.

 We can see an example of this with our vector with 2^10 input elements and data values between 0 and 10: